 A constant intake of sugary nutrients frequently leads to rampant caries and other dental issues such as gum disease and premature tooth loss.
 It has also been linked to Type 2 diabetes, gastric ailments, cardiovascular diseases and kidney stones.
 However, new studies by Harvard researchers show that the sugar consumption continues to decline in USA.
 One of the most noted reasons is public awareness and education provided by dental and medical professionals.

 When visiting a dentist in wheeling il, the initial dental care begins with full evaluation of patient’s medical history including their dietary habits.
 Regularly scheduled visits will ensure early detection of any existing dental discrepancies and can be promptly addressed.
-Along with routine prophylactic cleanings with the dental hygienist, all patients are educated on the proper methods of oral care regimen at home and possible options for treatment to prevent any complex dental issues in the future.
+Along with routine prophylactic cleanings with the dental hygienist, all patients are educated on the proper methods of oral care regimen at home (you can use Dentitox for this) and possible options for treatment to prevent any complex dental issues in the future.